Leica CL vs Sony RX100 IV

 - More heavily discounted: Has been around for much longer (launched in June 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the CL emerges as the winner of the contest (16 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 IV comes out slightly ahead of the CL (16 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica CL and the Sony RX100 IV place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.